-At April 30, 2017, we had \$12.2 million of total gross unrecognized tax benefits, of which \$11.8 million and \$467,000 were classified as net non-current deferred income taxes and income taxes payable-long- term, respectively, in the accompanying consolidated balance sheets.
-As of May 1, 2016, we had \$14.9 million of total gross unrecognized tax benefits, of which \$11.1 million and \$3.8 million were classified as net non-current deferred income taxes and income taxes payable- long-term, respectively, in the accompanying consolidated balance sheets.
+At April 30, 2017, we had \$12.2 million of total gross unrecognized tax benefits, of which \$11.8 million and \$467,000 were classified as net non-current deferred income taxes and income taxes payable-long-term, respectively, in the accompanying consolidated balance sheets.
+As of May 1, 2016, we had \$14.9 million of total gross unrecognized tax benefits, of which \$11.1 million and \$3.8 million were classified as net non-current deferred income taxes payable-long-taxes payable-long-taxes and income taxes and income taxes.